 If a local government acts outside its scope of jurisdiction, it is acting unlawfully.
 A zoning bylaw adopted without publication of a proper notice is invalid.
-Giving a benefit to a business enterprise outside the scope of a partnering agreement is unlawful.
+Giving a monetary or other pecuniary benefit to a business enterprise outside the scope of a partnering agreement is unlawful.
 An expenditure not authorized in the financial plan is illegal.
 Entering into an agreement of more than 5 years in some cases requires elector approval.
 There are many limits and procedural requirements.